vstroebel/cranefack/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in serde_urlencoded by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in cranefack by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.